modelpack/model-spec/README.md

 Apache 2.0 License.
 Please see [LICENSE](LICENSE) for more information.

+## Community, Support, Discussion

+You can engage with this project by joining the discussion on our Slack channel: [#model-spec-discussion](https://cloud-native.slack.com/archives/C07T0V480LF) in the [CNCF Slack workspace](https://slack.cncf.io/).

 ## Contributing

 Any feedback, suggestions, and contributions are welcome.
 Please feel free to open an issue or pull request.